 How did this happen?
 We obliterated risk from the process.
 This is the perfect metaphor for what you want to do.
 Written expressions of interest by real live users obliterate the risk of hiring you to help deliver the product or service to the market.

 Remember that "Value Chain" thing we discussed in the last stage.
 Here, you accumulate written expressions from users below you so you can sell your services to the employer above you.
 These letters sell your story for you.
 Why and how?
 Because they are attachments to your resume as your package is handed up the chain of command to the key decision-makers.
 Your hiring decision will probably be made in places where you have never been, by people who you do not yet (and may never) know.

+These are the "bunkers" that you are "busting" into.
+Give them something to substantiate their decision.
+Give them bragging rights for placing you on their team.
+Nuclear tip: Ghost write these letters so they read just like you want.
 Thermonuclear tip: These letters must remain hidden from view until after the new employer has committed.
 You cannot even give away the names or enterprises from which they come.
 Copies of the text are fine to share, along with generalities about where they are from.
 However, try to not give away the identities until after you are on board.
 White out the names of the authors and their companies.
 The reason is that disreputable people will take your letters, place calls themselves, and leave you standing at the bus stop all alone.
 Your next step is Stage Seven, Employers